keremkem/dawss-dikrisc-ripn/README.md

 ## Contents

-- `docs/` — the full document (Word `.docx` format), including all chapters (1–13), patent-claim-style sections, technical boundary statements, and validation roadmap.
+- `docs/DAWSS_DiKriS_C_Rev2_v6_EN.docx` — the full document in English (all 13 chapters),
+  including patent-claim-style sections, technical boundary statements, and validation roadmap.
+This is the primary, citable edition.
+- `docs/DAWSS_DiKriS_C_Rev2_v6.docx` — the original Turkish-language edition, kept for
+  reference and authorship provenance.

 ## Citing this work